tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 # 5. High-Level Design
 ## 5.1 High-Level Design Diagram
-![High Level Design Diagram](./images/HighLevelDiagram.png)
+![High Level Design Diagram](./images/HighLevelDiagram.png) This is a structured walkthrough from the user perspective from when the app is downloaded and installed.
+This is used to ensure the overall process of the app stays the same out the development process.
+It contains the main steps at each stage of the walkthrough.

 ## 5.2 Data Flow Diagrams
 ![Data Flow Diagram](./images/Data-flow.png)
+The above Data Flow Diagram is used to illustrate the data flow of each step the user may take when using the Application.
+It shows how data is retrieved and stored.

 # 6. Preliminary Schedule
 ## 6.1 Project Plan